Driving plan participation and engagement in the government market

 Another opportunity for the governmental plan sponsor to move the dial on plan metrics is to allow for employees to take action on the participant website.
 Having to complete forms and submit them to the employer allows for procrastination and inertia, the known enemies of meeting retirement savings goals.
 Allowing for online enrollment and online contribution changes can be significant in improving employee engagement results.
 At Voya, we can easily allow for employees to enroll online and are extremely adept at working with plan sponsors and their payroll team to allow for us to be the recordkeeper of employee contribution changes and provide those changes through a file feedback process that does not disrupt the payroll team’s process or timeline.

 Our goal is for each of our client’s plan participants to replace at least 70% of their working income for the entire duration of their retirement.
 Voya applies product and technology innovation to help ensure participants are ready to retire by looking through the lens of how they will generate income in retirement.
 Our myOrangeMoney® online educational experience makes it easier for all employees, including those with special needs, to understand how their savings today will make a difference tomorrow.
 This experience helps employees estimate how much they’ll need and when they’ll be ready to retire, and can be especially important when estimating gaps from government pensions.
-Since its 2014 launch, over 3.1 million participants have viewed myOrangeMoney, and users are contributing 29% more than non-users (6.6% vs. 8.5%).
-We will continue to innovate and create products and services that improve participants' financial wellness and outcomes.
+Since its 2014 launch, over 5 million participants have viewed myOrangeMoney, and users are contributing 31% more than non-users (7.2% vs. 9.4%).
+In the past 12 months alone, myOrangeMoney® users who took action are on track to save $173M more for retirement each year.1

 You can benefit from the results that we have achieved by receiving better data and applying electronic and digital engagement.